livz/livz.github.io/_tips/Shellcode-MacOS-64.md

 error: failed to read memory from 0x2000.
 ```

 The problem is that code needs to be _**position independent**_, and in this case clearly it's not since the initial binary was reading the string from the ```.data``` section.
-This is a well-known issue not specific to OSX or 64-bit so I won't insist on it.
+This is a well-known issue, not specific to OSX or 64-bit so I won't insist on it.
 The solution is also well-known:

 ```bash
 section .data